Manitoba Provincial Road 257

-Provincial Road 257 is a provincial road located in the far western region of Manitoba, Canada.
+Provincial Road 257 (PR 257) is a provincial road located in the Westman Region of Manitoba, Canada.

 PR 257 starts at the Trans-Canada Highway just east of Virden and terminates at the Saskatchewan - Manitoba border between Kola and Maryfield, where it continues as Highway 48.
 The highway is known as Government Road South within Virden's town limits.

 The length of PR 257 is about 37 km, and is paved for its entire length.
 The speed limit is 90 kph.